LordMahi19/ASL-detection/README.md

 1. **Install dependencies:** Execute `pip install -r requirements.txt` to install the required libraries.
 2. **Run the script:** Navigate to the project directory and run `python inference.py` to start the real-time classification.

-**Explanation:**

-(Provide a brief explanation of the project's functionality, including how it interacts with the webcam and displays results)

-**Usage:**

-(Describe how to use the application, including any specific gestures it recognizes and how the predicted labels are displayed)

-**Further Development:**

-(Optional: Briefly mention potential areas for improvement or future enhancements)

-**License:**

-(Specify the license under which the code is distributed)